lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 You can read more [here](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster) about planning number of partitions.

+>NOTE: LambdaStack does not use Confluent.
+The above reference is simply for documentation.

 ## RabbitMQ installation and setting

 To install RabbitMQ in single mode just add rabbitmq role to your data.yaml for your server and in general roles section.
 All configuration on RabbitMQ, e.g., user other than guest creation should be performed manually.